-The ESC does not replace the local laws of the countries in which our suppliers operate.
-At a minimum, suppliers should always be familiar with and comply with all relevant laws and regulations.
-In the event of a conflict between the ESC and a local law, the stricter requirement should be followed.
+The ESC does not replace the local laws of the countries in which our Suppliers operate.
+At a minimum, Suppliers should always be familiar with and comply with all relevant laws and regulations.
+In the event of a conflict between the ESC and a local law, the stricter requirement will apply.

-All businesses within the Kmart Group are committed to working with suppliers so that they can effectively implement our ESC and continuously improve their practices.
-We do this by providing ongoing training, education and support, along with regular supplier forums at which case studies and best practices are shared.
+All businesses within the Kmart Group are committed to working with Suppliers so that they can effectively implement our ESC and continuously improve their practices.
+We do this by providing ongoing training, education and support, along with regular Supplier forums at which case studies and best practices are shared.
 Having a local presence is also critical.
-Kmart Group have office representatives on the ground located in most of the countries where our suppliers operate and third-party representatives in the remaining countries.
+Kmart Group have office representatives on the ground in most of the countries where our Suppliers operate and third-party representatives in the remaining countries.